numeract/learning-R/RStudio-IDE/github/README.md

 # RStudio & GitHub

-This is a very simple tutorial that allows you to configure RStudio and obtain code from GitHub.
-It is not a Git tutorial.
+This is a very simple tutorial that allows you to configure RStudio and obtain code from GitHub - it is not a comprehensive Git tutorial.

 ## 1. Install